blueridgeboost/blueridgeboost.github.io/src/content/camps.md

                 </div>
                 <div class="row">
                     <div class="col-2"><b>July 15&ndash;19</b><br>Coordinator: <a href="/instructor#ransford">Ransford</a></div>
-                    <div class="col-5"><b>Coding:</b> <a href="https://www.codemonkey.com/courses/game-builder">Make your own games (Beginners)</a><br>
+                    <div class="col-5"><b>Coding</b>: <a href="https://www.codemonkey.com/courses/game-builder">Make your own games (Beginners)</a><br>
                     <a href="https://codehs.com/uploads/8dba2cd1be481145472397cda6ffcde8">Introduction to Game Design (JavaScript)</a><br>
                     Instructors: <a href="/instructor#akhil">Akhil</a>, <a href="/instructor#scarlett">Scarlett</a></div>
-                    <div class="col-4"><b>Coding:</b> <a href="https://www.codemonkey.com/courses/game-builder">Make your own games (Beginners)</a><br>
+                    <div class="col-4"><b>Coding</b>: <a href="https://www.codemonkey.com/courses/game-builder">Make your own games (Beginners)</a><br>
                     <a href="https://codehs.com/uploads/8dba2cd1be481145472397cda6ffcde8">Introduction to Game Design (JavaScript)</a><br>
                     Instructors: <a href="/instructor#akhil">Akhil</a>, <a href="/instructor#scarlett">Scarlett</a>, <a href="/instructor#tracey">Tracey</a></div>
                 </div>
                 <div class="row">
                     <div class="col-2"></div>
                     <div class="col-10"><p>
-                    <b>Beginners.</b>Dive into the exciting world of game development this summer with CodeMonkey's Game Builder Camp!
+                    <b>Beginners.</b> Dive into the exciting world of game development this summer with CodeMonkey's Game Builder Camp!
 Perfect for young enthusiasts eager to learn coding, this camp teaches students to design and build their own games using CoffeeScript.
 Participants will create everything from platformers to versions of classic games like Frogger, all while learning important programming concepts and game mechanics.
 By the end of the camp, students will not only have gained valuable tech skills but will also have the opportunity to share their custom games with an online community. <br>
-                    <b>Advanced.</b>Explore the exciting world of game design with the CodeHS one-week Introduction to Game Design camp!
+                    <b>Advanced.</b> Explore the exciting world of game design with the CodeHS one-week Introduction to Game Design camp!
 Designed specifically for middle school students, this intensive camp provides a comprehensive introduction to game creation using the p5play JavaScript library.
 Over the course of a week, participants will dive into essential programming concepts such as variables, functions, and conditional statements, all while engaging in the creation and development of their own games.
 The camp focuses on nurturing computational thinking and problem-solving skills as students learn to design, test, and refine interactive games.</p>
                     </div>
                 </div>
                 <div class="row table-dark-row">
                     <div class="col-2"><b>July 22&ndash;26</b><br>Coordinator: <a href="/instructor#ransford">Ransford</a></div>
-                    <div class="col-5"><b>Vex Robotics (Morning):</b> <a href="/camp/ages-10-13/vex-on-the-move">On the move</a><br>
+                    <div class="col-5"><b>Vex Robotics (Morning)</b>: <a href="/camp/ages-10-13/vex-on-the-move">On the move</a><br>
                     Instructors: <a href="/instructor#akhil">Akhil</a>, <a href="/instructor#carter">Carter</a>, <a href="/instructor#scarlett">Scarlett</a><br>
                     Experience the excitement of robotics and competition at the "On The Move", where campers will dive into the world of VEX IQ robotics.
 Participants start by building a Simple Clawbot and learn to drive it to score goals in an exhilarating one-on-one Robot Soccer challenge.
 The adventure continues as campers enhance their robots by designing and constructing manipulators to improve their robots' abilities to grab, pass, and score.
 Collaborative team strategy sessions are a key part of the camp, culminating in a team Robot Soccer Competition.
 Additionally, campers explore mechanical concepts such as gearing, applying their knowledge to optimize their robots for power or speed in a Tug of War Competition.
 This camp not only sharpens technical skills but also emphasizes the development of teamwork and communication, essential skills for future success in any field.</div>
                     <div class="col-4">
-                    <b>Coding (Afternoon): </b> <a href="/camp/ages-10-13/c++">Introduction to Computer Science in C++</a><br>
+                    <b>Coding (Afternoon)</b>:  <a href="/camp/ages-10-13/c++">Introduction to Computer Science in C++</a><br>
                     Instructors: <a href="/instructor#akhil">Akhil</a>, <a href="/instructor#carter">Carter</a>, <a href="/instructor#scarlett">Scarlett</a><br>
                     <p>Elevate your coding skills at our Advanced Programming Camp for Middle School Students!
 This camp is designed for young coders who are eager to dive deeper into the world of programming.
 Participants will explore complex concepts like data structures and algorithms through engaging, real-world projects such as game development and web applications.<br>
                     Our expert instructors will guide students through a curriculum that challenges their problem-solving abilities and boosts their confidence in handling advanced coding tasks.
 The camp offers a unique blend of learning and fun, perfect for middle schoolers looking to enhance their programming prowess.</p>